andybyers21/notes.ajb.app/notes/simple-types.md

 - (Further info on [[Strings]] here).

-Many other types exist in C#.
+Many other types exist in C-Sharp.
 However those are all made up of the above simple types in combination with [[Number Types]]

 ```cs
 DateTime myDate;